danieldandre/js-practice/week1/exercises.md

 ### Exercise 4

 Modify the previous exercise to print/log the highest number and the position in the array.
+Example in day3.js example.

 ### Exercise 5

 `{name: "Jane", age: 25}`

 Loop over the above structure and print each value as "key: "value".
 Choose the appropriate loop.
+Example in day3.js example.